 AB 2299 (Flora, R-Ripon): Labor Commissioner: whistleblower protections: model list of rights and responsibilities.
+(Chapter 105, Statutes of 2024)

 AB 2299 mandates that the Labor Commissioner develop a standardized model list of whistleblower rights and protections, which would be available on the Labor Commissioner's website.
 Employers who use this model list for display would be automatically considered in compliance with the law's posting requirement.
 Additionally, state agencies posting certain required notices that include the whistleblower hotline number will also be considered compliant with this regulation.